engelhard-lab/abcd/README.md

-# Using Artificial Intelligence for Longitudinal Mental Health Prediction in the ABCD Study
+# Using Artificial Intelligence for Longitudinal Mental Health Prediction in the nationwide ABCD Study